ParadoxZW/LLaVA-UHD-Better/README.md

 The study of [LLaVA-UHD](https://arxiv.org/pdf/2403.11703) is a great work for the community of LMMs.
 However, the official-released repo is full of bugs, wrong logic, uncleared/uncommented debugging codes, and missing but necessary procedures.
 For some examples, it wrongly deal with the patch numbers of the slices and the overall image in a batch, wrongly calculate `pos_embed` and `attention_mask` in `resampler`, misses the separate tokens between sub-images, and misses the procedures of normalizing the image according CLIP's preprocessing, etc. And many people have raised problems related to [this issue](https://github.com/thunlp/LLaVA-UHD/issues/5).
 It seems the official team will not fix these issues in the near future.

 Thus, this repo aims to address these issues and improve the overall quality of the implementation, following the spirit of the paper [LLaVA-UHD](https://arxiv.org/pdf/2403.11703).
+I also want to open-source this modified repo to welcome others from the community, to use it, review the code to see if there are still undiscovered mistakes, and feedback.

 ## Works I have done